Youth Group is Gearing Up

 Sanctuary Improvement Project

-Painting all the walls with two coats of paint began on Tuesday, April 28, and took about a week.
+Painting all the walls with two coats of paint began on April 28, 2020 and took about a week.
 Once the painting was complete, new carpeting was laid.
 Insulation was also installed in the ceiling.
 Replacement of the front steps was the next step.
 This included a new more secure hand rail on both sides of the steps.
-We’ve been planning this project for well over a year.
+We had planned this project for well over a year.
 Your contributions have made this possible.
 See photos of the work that has been done.

 A Bit of Art Presented to the Church